- Organization is reviewed via a reputable monitoring organization, such as Guidestar, Charity Navigator and/or the

 - Musicality: VocalPoint strives to put together a concert that is interesting and diverse yet accessible.
 Is there a global connection with the music, or a cultural one?
 Does the music lend itself to a concert of 120 minutes?
 Are there guests we can invite that help tell this story?

 - Location: While the non-profit does not need to be local, we do want there to be a local connection.
 Are there supporters in the Metro area or is there a way to connect with our community?
 Also, if it’s not a local organization, it must provide a service that is unique.
-For example, we would not choose to support a food shelf in Ohio; there are food shelves here that we would instead support.
+For example, we would not choose to support a food shelf in Ohio; there are food shelves here that we would instead support

 Expectations for collaboration